jemalbrins/docs/index.rst

 Editing these documents
 -----------------------

-These documents are written in a markup language called `reStructuredText <http://docutils.sourceforge.net/rst.html>`_ (rst) and build with a documentation generator called `Sphinx <http://sphinx-doc.org/>`_.  reStructuredText is a bit more complicated to use than Markdown, but is better suited for documentation because it has conventions for linking between documentation sections.
+Many of these documents are written in a markup language called `reStructuredText <http://docutils.sourceforge.net/rst.html>`_ (rst) and build with a documentation generator called `Sphinx <http://sphinx-doc.org/>`_.
+However, they can also be written in Markdown.
+Files ending in `.rst` are written in reStructuredText and files ending in `.md` are written in Markdown.

+reStructuredText is a bit more complicated to use than Markdown, but is better suited for documentation because it has conventions for linking between documentation sections.
 Check out the "User Documentation" section at http://docutils.sourceforge.net/ for help.
 In most cases, you should be able to pick up the syntax from the existing files.

 With your text editor
 ~~~~~~~~~~~~~~~~~~~~~